impresso team — Mon, 05.02 2024

 If you would like to know more about our work with Text Reuse, take a look at these publications:

-impresso widgets
+Impresso widgets

-The impresso widget allows you to embed public domain impresso content as iframes outside the web app.
+The Impresso widget allows you to embed public domain Impresso content as iframes outside the web app.

-_impresso_ widget
+Impresso widget

-impresso widget
+Impresso widget

-In discussions with journalists, the idea emerged to allow authors to include impresso content in publications.
+In discussions with journalists, the idea emerged to allow authors to include Impresso content in publications.
 A classic example is press articles that refer to events in the past.
 Rather than simply providing a screenshot of a historical newspaper article, we wanted to give journalists the ability to embed the article in an iframe, allowing readers to not only read the article itself, but also to access additional context via links to the page and the the entire issue.
 For copyright reasons, this feature is currently limited to public domain material.

-Where to meet the impresso team
+Where to meet the Impresso team

-We are happy to hear from you, so please do not hesitate to contact us with any feedback or ideas you have for impresso.
-You can always reach us at info@impresso-project.ch, via the impresso user Slack group and at the following events - based on what we have confirmed at this stage:
+We are happy to hear from you, so please do not hesitate to contact us with any feedback or ideas you have for Impresso.
+You can always reach us at info@impresso-project.ch, via the Impresso user Slack group and at the following events - based on what we have confirmed at this stage:

 DhD - Digital Humanities im deutschsprachigen Raum 2024